Web2Code: A Large-scale Webpage-to-Code Dataset and Evaluation Framework for Multimodal LLMs: A New Evaluation Framework for Webpage

 \textbf{WUB}: This benchmark comprises 5,990 high-quality question-answer pairs generated from GPT-4 Vision API (See prompt \ref{fig:prompt-qa-generation-WUB}), based on 1,198 webpage screenshot images, where each answer is either "yes" or "no".
 These images are sourced from diverse data origins, including WebSight, Pix2Code, GPT-3.5, and manual processes, ensuring a broad representation of web content.
 Figure \ref{fig:wub_samples} shows a qualitative sample data we used for WUB.
 We test these pairs on various multimodal image understanding models by comparing the predicted answers to the ground truth, with the final accuracy score serving as the evaluation metric as depicted on the right side of Figure \ref{fig:web_eval}.
 Qualitative data examples in our WUB benchmark are shown in Figure \ref{fig:wub_samples}.

 \textbf{WCGB}: Utilizing the same images as the WUB, this benchmark evaluates a multimodal model tasked with generating HTML code from webpage images based on specific instructions.
 Unlike traditional code-level evaluations, this benchmark assesses the generated webpage's fidelity at the image level.
 We convert the predicted HTML codes back into images using Selenium WebDriver to allow a direct visual comparison with the ground truth images.
 The evaluation, depicted on the left side of Figure \ref{fig:web_eval}, considers 10 different aspects, which are further categorized into four evaluation matrices using the GPT-4 Vision API.
 This image-level evaluation provides a more accurate measure of the model’s code generation capabilities, acknowledging that identical webpages can be constructed from varying codes.
 The prompt used for evaluation is shown in Figure \ref{fig:prompt-evaluation-CGB}.
-This framework consists of 10 distinct criteria, which we group into four categories, each encompassing specific criteria that are scored on a 0-10 scale, as shown in Section~\ref{criteria} of Appendix.
+This framework consists of 10 distinct criteria, which we group into four categories, each encompassing specific criteria that are scored on a 0-10 scale, as follows: \begin{enumerate}[leftmargin=0.3in] \item \textbf{Visual Structure and Alignment} \begin{itemize} \item \textit{Layout Consistency}: Measures the arrangement of structural webpage elements like headers, footers, and sidebars. \item \textit{Element Alignment}: Assesses the alignment of images, buttons, and text boxes. \item \textit{Proportional Accuracy}: Checks for consistency in sizes and aspect ratios of visual elements. \item \textit{Visual Harmony}: Examines the overall balance and harmony in design. \end{itemize}